The question seems trivial, but it's always better to know exactly what we speak about.

 A general result interesting for polygons and polyhedra: the "Cavalieri's principle":

-two prisms (or two pyramids) with equal bases and equal heights have same volume (sections parallel to the bases).
+two prisms (or two pyramids) with bases of same aera and heights of same length have same volume (sections parallel to the bases).